andrewwang247/radix-tree/README.md

 ### Unit Tests

-The `Trie` class is validated using grey box unit testing.
+The `Trie` class is validated using black box unit testing.
 We test the following functions.

 - Default, `initializer_list`, and copy constructors.
 - Destructor (does not leak memory).